- Recipes

 Iran is the new “I” in BRICS.
 This is “an intergovernmental organization comprising Brazil, Russia, India, China, South Africa, Egypt, Ethiopia, Iran and the United Arab Emirates.”
 Did you notice that the “S” in BRICS is South Africa?
 The same South Africa that is spearheading the attempt to paint Israel’s self-defense as “genocide”.

 South Africa is not a neutral country which has the moral high ground due to overcoming its Apartheid past.
-It’s an ally of Iran that aiding Iran by politically attacking Israel.
+It’s an ally of Iran that is aiding Iran by politically attacking Israel.
 If you’re swallowing this “genocide” propaganda and spreading the hyperbole, you are a useful idiot for Iran and Russia.

 P.P.S.